Preparing for Your Appointment

 - To help your medical professional determine your health risks, your genetic tendency toward hyperhidrosis, or whether you have any medical conditions that can cause secondary hyperhidrosis, note whether you or anyone in your family suffers from diabetes, anxiety disorders, or excessive sweating.
 Also, note the areas of your body affected by excessive sweating, such as hands, feet, underarms, head, or face.
-If you experience excessive sweating of any of these areas, you may have focal hyperhidrosis.
+If you experience excessive sweating in any of these areas, you may have focal hyperhidrosis.
 The treatments described on this site are for focal hyperhidrosis.
 If you sweat excessively over much or all of your body, you may have generalized hyperhidrosis, which requires different types of treatment.
 Your healthcare provider will determine which type of excessive sweating you have and how to proceed.

 - Plan ahead and maximize your chances of receiving reimbursement or insurance coverage for hyperhidrosis treatments by reading our Insurance Tools section.
 Be sure to print out and bring along our Sample Letter of Medical Necessity.
 Your healthcare provider or his/her office staff can use this document to inform your insurance company of your need for hyperhidrosis treatment, of the treatments that you've already tried, and of the treatment that he or she is recommending.

 - Ask a friend or loved one to come with you to your appointment.
 They can help you remember to ask all of your questions, take notes, and request clearer explanations if things get confusing.
 And, of course, they can offer support and understanding in a situation that can sometimes feel overwhelming.